 Broccoli Risotto

-I LOVE risotto, and this recipe is made the traditional way which takes some time.
-With that, if you are looking for the same delicious risotto without as much cooking involved then you should definitely try my Instant Pot Risotto and Instant Pot Asparagus Risotto.
+I love risotto, and I make this recipe the traditional way, which takes some time.
+With that, if you are looking for the same delicious risotto without as much cooking involved, then you should definitely try my Instant Pot Risotto, Instant Pot Asparagus Risotto, and Pea Risotto.

 What is Risotto?

-Heat the olive oil and butter until melted in a large saucepan over medium high heat then add the onion and garlic.
+Step 1: Heat the olive oil and butter until melted in a large saucepan over medium-high heat, then add the onion and garlic.
 Cook and stir until the onion begins to turn golden, about 3 minutes.

-Add the arborio rice and stir until the rice is coated in the oil and becomes toasted, about 3 minutes.
+Step 2: Add the Arborio rice and stir until the rice is coated in the oil and becomes toasted, about 3 minutes.

-Stir until the wine has mostly evaporated and then add ½ cup of broth and stir continuously until fully incorporated.
-Repeat this process of adding a ½ cup of broth at a time until the rice absorbs the liquid each time until all the broth has been used.
+Step 4: Stir until the wine has mostly evaporated, and then add ½ cup of broth, stirring continuously until fully incorporated.
+Repeat this process of adding ½ cup of broth at a time, allowing the rice to absorb the liquid each time until all the broth has been used.
 This should take 20-30 minutes.
-The broth will absorb more slowly as you go.
+Note: The broth will absorb more slowly as you go.

-Pour in the half and half and cook for 5 minutes, stirring often.
+Step 5: Pour in the half-and-half and cook for 5 minutes, stirring often.

-Add the broccoli, chives and freshly grated cheeses.
+Step 6: Add the broccoli, chives, and cheese.
 Cook and stir until the risotto is hot again and the cheese has all melted.
 Season with salt and pepper.

 Frequently Asked Questions

 Of course!
-This is a delicious meatless recipe for all my vegetarians out there but this recipe would also be delicious with some crispy tofu, chicken, shrimp, or even scallops!
+This is a delicious meatless recipe for all my vegetarians out there, but it would also be delicious with some crispy tofu, chicken, shrimp, or even scallops!

 Did you try this recipe?
 Leave a ⭐️ rating below and share it on Instagram, Facebook and Pinterest!